needle-tools/needle-engine-support/documentation/technical-overview.md

 - an **exporter** that turns scene and component data into glTF.
 - a **web runtime** that loads and runs the produced glTF files and their extensions.

-The editor extensions currently support the Unity Editor, with some promising experiments for Blender on the horizon (but no ETA).
 The web runtime uses three.js for rendering, adds a component system on top of the three scene graph and hooks up extension loaders for our custom glTF extensions.

-Effectively, this turns the Unity Editor into a full member of a regular web development toolchain – "just" one more piece that gets added to the regular HTML, JavaScript, CSS and bundling workflow.
+Effectively, this turns tools like Unity or Blender into spatial web development powerhouses – adding glTF assets to the typical HTML, CSS, JavaScript and bundling workflow.

 ## glTF Assets